How much will it cost?

 4) Transfer drive cannot be a NAS drive (with an ethernet connection) or a USB flash drive (unless the bad drive is also flash).

-5) Drive must arrive in the same box as the bad drive (you cannot send in a transfer drive after we receive your bad drive).
+5) The drive must arrive in the same box as the bad drive (you cannot send in a transfer drive after we receive your bad drive).
 If you fail to include a transfer drive with your bad drive, we will move your data to the smallest drive we have for sale.

 Yes, there is a $50 non-refundable up-front payment required.

 This fee is due to the increased diagnosis/repair time required after the cover has been opened.
-Opening the cover can create several other problems, separate from the original problem, which make repairing the drive more difficult and time consuming.
+Opening the cover can create several other problems, separate from the original problem, which make repairing the drive more difficult and time-consuming.

 If your recovery is successful, the $50 is put towards the recovery fee.

 Note: the “cover” is not the same as the “enclosure.”
 If you have an external hard drive, and just removed the plastic enclosure, there is no extra fee.
 See example “open cover” photos here: https://www.300dollardatarecovery.com/data-recovery-prices/#cover.

 To find out the model of your hard drive, you need to look at the label on the bare hard drive.
 Use the example model numbers and pictured on our “Find Your Model” page to help find your hard drive’s model number.
 If you have an external drive, you’ll need to remove the enclosure.
 You can find video instructions on our “Remove Your Enclosure” page.

 Yes.
 We still charge this fee because the time associated with recovering large drives is often independent of the amount of space being used.
 For example, we often need to clone the entire drive before actually recovering any files.